Andrew2077/Embedded-C-tasks/README.md

-# Embedded-C-tasks
+# Embedded-C-Tasks
- Some of Embedded-C projects/tasks taken during Embedded C and Advanced Embedded Courses - on compus
+ Some projects/tasks taken in Embbedded C and Advanced Embedded C course - on compus